FlorentTorregrosa/docker-drupal-project/docs/02-docker.md

 If there's a local traefik reverse-proxy on your development environment, you can access the site through http://web.ddp8.docker.localhost/

+Alternative hostnames can be provided by setting environment variables, for instance using a .env file.
+See the example.env file for the available variables.

 Otherwise it depends if you have made a port mapping in the docker-compose.yml file, for example: